-Key Financial Ratios for Valuation
+Key Valuation Ratios

-- Price to Earnings (P/E): A measure of how the stock is priced in the market relative to the earnings per share
+- Price to Earnings Ratio (P/E): A measure of how the stock is priced in the market relative to the earnings per share

-- Dividend Yield: Describes the dividend an investor will receive as a percentage of the price paid for the stock
+- Dividend Yield: Describes the cash dividend an investor will receive as a percentage of the price paid for the stock

 - Dividend Payout Ratio: Amount of earnings or net income the company pays out as dividends to the shareholders.
 The company needs to keep a part of earnings for its operations and future growth.
 A very high dividend payout ratio could be unsustainable.